 - Lewy Body Dementia – This form of disease develops around protein structures in the individual’s brain cells that will eventually displace and disrupt the cell’s ability to function.
 The exact direct cause of the disease has yet to be determined.

 - Vascular Dementia (Infarct Dementia) – Brain damage occurs from blocked or narrowed arteries that eventually lead to a stroke.
 Doctors have been able to reverse the damage of the underlying disease and stop the further decline of brain damage.

 - Frontotemporal Dementia – This disease usually denigrates the individual’s brain frontal lobes that provide social behaviors and judgment factors.
 Often, the individual has a significant change in their personality.
 This form of dementia usually affects those who are 65 years old and younger.

 Wheeling Illinois Nursing Home Abuse Lawyers

-If you have suspicions that your loved one was injured or harmed while residing at Harbor House, contact Rosenfeld Injury Lawyers.
+If you have suspicions that your loved one was injured or harmed while residing at Harbor House, contact Rosenfeld Injury Lawyers LLC.
 Our skilled Wheeling attorneys have years of experience in representing victims of mistreatment, neglect, and abuse.

 We urge you to contact our Cook County abuse law office at (888) 424-5757 to schedule your appointment today.
 Speak with one of our experienced lawyers to determine your legal options during a comprehensive, no-obligation case review at no charge to you.
 We accept all nursing home claims for compensation on contingency.